Say good bye to cliques

-Why we need to break up our cliques to help others feel welcome.
+Why we need to break up our exclusive groups to help others feel welcome.

-You're new at church, and the gathering has finished for another week.
-The lights go off, and you're “strongly encouraged” to head over to the hall for supper.
+At the end of the service, you're “strongly encouraged” to head over to the hall for supper.
 When you get there, music is playing, food is served and most people are standing around talking.
 This seems like a nice place.
 As your eyes adjust to the light, you feel your heart racing ...
 "Where do I go?
 Who do I talk to?"

 You try the first group of people.
 Deep breath ... you introduce yourself and they are friendly enough.
 They tell you their names, ask about you, but quickly return to talking about their weekends or some sport called “football”.
 You try again with a different group.
 Same thing, different topic.
 "That’s it!
 I am out of here."